nbeddows/meen/README.md

 NOTE: the package will not contain Python units tests if MachEmu was not configured with the python module enabled.

-#### Exporting a Conan package
+#### Export a Conan package

-MachEmu can be exported as a package to the local Conan cache (and be uploaded to a Conan server) so it can be consumed by other Conan based projects.
+MachEmu can be exported as a package to the local Conan cache so it can be consumed by other Conan based projects on the same machine.
 It supports the same options as discussed in step 3 of the [configuration](#configuration) section.

 The following additional options are supported:
 - disable running the exported package tests: `--test_folder=""`
-- enable/disable the unit tests for the i8080 suites: `--options=with_i8080_test_suites=[True(default)|False]`
+- enable/disable the unit tests for the i8080 suites: `--options=with_i8080_test_suites=[True|False(default)]`

 NOTE: a pre-requisite of the exporting the package is the running of the unit tests (unless disabled).
 The export process will halt if the unit tests fail.